cschweig2/cschweig2/README.md

 ## ⚡ About me

 I am a former Nutritionist who is now pursuing a career in Software Development/Engineering.
-My passions include environmentalism, health & wellness, and raising my 2 awesome dogs.
+My passions include coding (of course), environmentalism, health & wellness, and raising my 2 awesome dogs.

 ## 🔭 I’m currently working on...